PCOM Simulation | Clinical Learning and Assessment

 • 20 events attended outside PCOM

-• Recruited and onboarded more than 50 new Standardized Patients, expanding the roster with individuals representing a broader range of ages, backgrounds, and lived experiences
+• Recruited and onboarded new standardized patients, expanding the roster with individuals representing a broader range of ages, backgrounds and lived experiences

 • Numerous events held and attended